yoshiharuyamashita/yoshiharuyamashita.com/content/about.md

 ## About me

+Hello!

+My name is Yoshiharu Yamashita, Yoshi for short.

 I'm originally from Japan but came to England to study all those years ago.
 I've been in this country for almost 15 years.
 Time flies!
-I ended up in Bristol because of my first job.
+I ended up in Bristol, UK because of my first job.

 ### Software Engineer

 That's my main job.
-I work on software tools to automatically check and correct video/audio problems in file-based media.
+I currently work on software tools to automatically check and correct video/audio problems in file-based media.
 In my role, I mainly code in C++ but I often get to use C#, JavaScript and Python as well, which I like.

 ### Freelance Translator

-Not so frequently these days but I also carry out English to Japanese translations and proofreading when asked (mainly computing related stuff, including GUIs, user guides etc).
+I also carry out English to Japanese translations and proofreading for computer related areas, including

+- GUIs
+- Technical user guides, website contents
+- Voice over for video tutorials

 It's good to combine my language skills with computing.

 ### Wannabe Freestyle Footballer